0xCasa/THM_AdventofCyber_2024/README.md

-# TryHackMe Advent of Code 2024
+# TryHackMe Advent of Cyber 2024

-This repository contains screenshots of the solutions for the TryHackMe Advent of Code 2024 challenges.
+This repository contains screenshots of the solutions for the TryHackMe Advent of Cyber 2024 challenges.
 Each file is labeled according to the day of the challenge.

 ## Contents